West Virginia Wrongful Termination Laws

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
 West Virginia extends these rights to employees who are members of the state’s organized militia and are called to active state service.

 - Jury duty.
 In West Virginia, employees are entitled to unpaid leave for jury service.
-Employers may not threaten or discipline employees, or cut their pay.
+Employers may not threaten or discipline employees, or cut their pay, for responding to a jury summons.
 Employers who fire or penalize employees for jury service are subject to criminal sanctions and special damages in a wrongful termination lawsuit.

 - Voting leave.
 Employers in West Virginia must allow employees to take up to three hours of paid leave to vote.
 Leave is not required if the employee has at least three non-work hours when polls are open.
 Employers in health, transportation, communications, production, and processing facilities may change employee schedules to allow them sufficient and convenient time to vote without impairing essential operations.

 - Family and medical leave.
 West Virginia employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
+The FMLA requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for a serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees who take FMLA leave must be reinstated to the same position once their leave is over.
 To learn more, see Nolo’s FMLA page.

 What to Do Next

 If you think you were fired illegally, talk to a West Virginia employment lawyer.
-A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
-A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.
+A lawyer can help you sort through the facts and assess the strength of your claims.
+A lawyer can also inform you of other state or local claims that you may have in addition to those listed above.
+Whether you want to try to get your job back, negotiate a severance package, or sue your employer in court, a lawyer can walk you through your options and help you decide on how best to proceed.